fission/fission/README.md

 extend Fission if you want to.

-Fission is extensible to any language; the core is written in Go, and language-specific parts are isolated in something called _environments_ (more below).
+Fission is extensible to any language; the core is written in Go, and language-specified parts are isolated in something called _environments_ (more below).
 Fission currently supports NodeJS, Python, Ruby, Go, PHP, Bash, and any Linux executable, with more languages coming soon.